 I don’t make Donuts often, but these Homemade Cinnamon Cake Donuts are my new favourite!
 A soft dough with a touch of one of my favourite Fall flavors, cinnamon, and then rolled while still warm in a cinnamon sugar combination.
 The perfect anytime Donut.

-With the arrival of Fall, I think we all just crave a little Comfort Food and I don’t just mean a Casserole or Pasta Dish.
-I’m talking Dessert, especially a Cinnamon Dessert.
+With the coming of Autumn, I think we (me) might just really be looking forward to a little cooler weather, and with that comes all the delicious Comfort Food and I don’t just mean a Casserole or Pasta Dish.
+I’m talking dessert, especially a Cinnamon Dessert!

 But when someone mentions donuts I always think of those soft, cinnamon Cake Donuts, I would sometimes treat myself to in Canada.